EPPIcenter/sampleDB-rpackage/README.md

 ## Installation

-SampleDB can be installed using Docker or from GitHub.
+SampleDB can be installed and upgraded using Docker or from GitHub.
+Please see the `Docker` and `GitHub` sections below to see how to install and upgrade from each source.

 ### Docker

+#### First Time Installation

 This is the preferred way to setup sampleDB because the docker image will come with all of the dependencies needed to run the application.
 Please follow the steps below to ensure setup is done correctly.

-#### 1. Create a volume
+##### 1. Create a volume

 You should first create a volume to contain the sampleDB database.
 Start by running the command below: